 Watch carefully for insects and disease.
 There are several lines of natural, environmentally-friendly insecticides and fungicides that can be used safely by simply following the package directions.
 Consult one of our experts for easy solutions to your questions.

 Harvest vegetables promptly when they’re at their peak.
 You can give away the surplus, freeze, dry or otherwise preserve your vegetables.

 Tips on Tomatoes

 Selecting what tomato varieties you wish to grow depends on your preference for such things as sweetness, meatiness (as in Beefsteak types), and quickness to maturity.
 The early tomatoes ripen 8 to 10 weeks after planting while the later varieties ripen in about 12 weeks.
 Why not plant both to enjoy them longer?

 Tomatoes are very frost-sensitive.
 If you have grown your own plants or purchased them you can get them used to outdoor light, wind, and variable spring temperatures by setting them out during the day in shade and moving them into a bit more sun each day for 5 days.
 Take them back inside or into the garage overnight if freezing temperatures are predicted.
 This is called “hardening off.”
 You can plant them directly into the garden when all risk of frost has passed.

 For all varieties, insert a strong stake into the ground right beside the plant so you won’t damage the root system with insertion later, or place a tomato cage over the whole plant.
 As the tomato grows larger, tie the main stem securely to the stake with velcro, rags or old pantyhose.
 Don’t use rope or a twist tie that can cut into tender plant tissue.

-Visit the garden centre for all the supplies you’ll need like high quality veggie seeds, plants, and growing mixes.
+Visit the garden centre for all the supplies you’ll need like high quality seeds, plants, and professional growing mixes.